Belby

-Belby is a hamlet in the East Riding of Yorkshire, England.
+Belby is a hamlet in the civil parish of Kilpin, in the East Riding of Yorkshire, England.
 It is situated approximately 4 mi north-east of Goole town centre and 1.5 mi north-east of Howden.
 It lies just to the south of the B1230 road and north of the M62 motorway.

-Belby forms part of the civil parish of Kilpin.
+History

+The name Belby derives from the Old Norse Bellibȳ or Bjallabȳ meaning 'Belli's' or 'Bjalla's village'.

+Belby was formerly a township in the parish of Howden, in 1866 Belby became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Kilpin.
+In 1931 the parish had a population of 27.